LISPBUILDER-SDL - Use SDL from Common Lisp

 draw-font &key font surface => result

-Blit the cached surface in the font FONT to the destination surface SURFACE.
+Blit the cached SURFACE in font to the destination SURFACE.
 The cached surface is created during a previous call to any of the DRAW-STRING* functions.
-Uses the POSITION of the cached surface to render at X/Y coordinates on the destination SURFACE.
-This function can provide a speed increase upon redraws when the text in FONT remains unchanged between screen updates.

 [Generic function]